Charlie Raglan: Cheltenham Town

 On 15 January 2019, he joined League Two side Cheltenham Town on loan until the end of the 2018–19 season, having played against the "Robins" earlier in the season in the EFL Trophy.
-Oxford Head Coach Karl Robinson said that "we can't offer him that on a regular basis right now [because] we have Curtis Nelson and Rob Dickie playing regularly plus John Mousinho and Sam Long".
+Oxford head coach Karl Robinson said that "we can't offer him that on a regular basis right now [because] we have Curtis Nelson and Rob Dickie playing regularly plus John Mousinho and Sam Long".
 He went on to make 19 appearances for Cheltenham, being utilised on the right of a back three alongside Ben Tozer and Will Boyle by manager Michael Duff, helping the club to a 16th-place finish.
 He was released by Oxford on 9 May and signed a two-year deal with Cheltenham five days later.

 He had a strong 2019–20 season and was named in five out of eleven journalists 'League Two team of the season (so far)' after the COVID-19 pandemic in England caused the season to be put on hiatus on 15 March.
 The season was ended early with Cheltenham in the play-offs and Raglan scored the opening goal of the semi-finals, a 2–0 first leg victory at Northampton Town on 18 June.
-However Cheltenham went on to lose the second leg at Whaddon Road by three goals to nil and were eliminated from the play-offs.
+However, Cheltenham went on to lose the second leg at Whaddon Road by three goals to nil and were eliminated from the play-offs.

-Raglan signed a new two-and-a-half year contract with Town in January 2021.
+Raglan signed a new two-and-a-half-year contract with Town in January 2021.
 He featured 47 times throughout the 2020–21 campaign, mainly as a right-sided centre-half, as Cheltenham secured promotion as League Two champions.
 He played alongside Will Boyle and Ben Tozer at centre-back, with Matty Blair and Chris Hussey at wing-back, and praised his defensive teammates and manager Duff for the club's excellent defensive record.
 He missed two-and-a-half months of the 2021–22 campaign with injury, but nevertheless featured 30 times as Cheltenham finished comfortably in mid-table.
+He was sent off for making a late tackle on Jordan Shipley during a 1–0 defeat at Shrewsbury Town on 29 December 2022.
+He made thirty appearances during the 2022–23 campaign, only half of which were league starts, having found himself mainly on the bench as head coach Wade Elliott preferred defensive a line-up of Sean Long, Caleb Taylor and Lewis Freestone.
+He was released at the end of the season.